ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 Please reuse the shell that was created upon application if you’d like to submit a new project, and this process is applied to artists who were rejected and would like to re-submit a prototype for review.
 Upload your new script and refresh the thumbnails to update your staging shell.

-### How can a generative artist be published in Art Blocks?

-Art Blocks has an application form that generative artists can submit.
-Please note that we are becoming increasingly selective, only accepting around 2% of projects submitted for release.

-You can find out an application here: artblocks.io/apply

-You will receive a project shell on our staging site when you apply.
-This project shell is where you will upload your project to Art Blocks for review.
-Only the wallet address connected to Art Blocks will have access to the project shell when applying.
-The shell creation ensures that all projects are compatible with Art Blocks and reviewed using a standard format.

 ### What happens after I apply?

-We'll reach out to check on the status of your project submission when we reach your application in the queue.
-You can share any updates with us, or let us know if you need a bit more time to finish uploading and iterating your script.
-After we have your final submission, it will be reviewed, and you will be notified whether or not your project is selected for an Art Blocks launch.
-If your project is selected, you'll move into the [Artist Onboarding Steps](https://docs.artblocks.io/creator-docs/creator-onboarding/readme/artist-onboarding-steps/).
+Once you apply, you will have access to a staging shell on testnet.
+There, you can upload your generative script and mint test outputs.
+Prototypes should have 40-50 mints, a project description, and feature traits.
+Also include an artist profile and links to any ancillary material about the work on the project page.
+When you're ready to proceed to our screening stage, please email apply@artblocks.io with a link to your staging shell.
+All prototypes should be completely finished before review.
+The Art Blocks team will give you a timeline as to when the project will be reviewed and when you will be  notified whether or not your project is selected for an Art Blocks launch.
+Please note, we are becoming increasingly selective, only accepting 2% of projects submitted for release.
+Take your time in the artistic process to ensure you are bringing forth your best work.

 ### I cannot fill out the application form on Typeform.

 Please note that we have moved our application to artblocks.io/apply.
 You will receive a project shell on our staging site when you apply.
 This project shell is where you will upload your project to Art Blocks for review.
 Only the wallet address connected to Art Blocks will have access to the project shell when applying.
 The shell creation ensures that all projects are compatible with Art Blocks and reviewed using a standard format.

-### I applied using artblocks.io/apply, and after connecting my wallet, I couldn’t fill out any form.

-Try clearing your cache.

 ### How do I know the application period to send my first work?

-For the time being, applications will remain open indefinitely.
-To learn more about the application process, visit [apply.artblocks.io](apply.artblocks.io).
+Applications will remain open indefinitely.
+To learn more about the application process, visit [artblocks.io/apply](artblocks.io/apply).

 ### What is the process for submitting my first work?

 You may apply using [this application form](artblocks.io/apply).
-We expect that artists have a creative history and the ability to provide an original generative script.

 ### I received a link to upload my prototype, but it's not working; what should I do?